crispab/crisp-dna/_docs/how-productspace-works.md

 The guiding principles are:

--   **Gold in, Gold out** - you don't need to put in serious cash to join Product Space, and there's nothing to cash out when you leave.
+-   **Gold in, Gold out** - you don't need to put in serious cash to join Organa, and there's nothing to cash out when you leave.
 -   **No gold on the table** - we don't try to build financial value in the company.
 -   **No pot of gold at that end** - there's no financial incentive to sell the company.
 -   **A gold-strewn road** - you keep most of what you earn, as you earn it.
 -   **Continual improvement** - where we can, and if the buffer builds up, we spend it on group activities; learning, coming together, fun.

-> **Why don't we try to build financial value?** If Product Space has a big pile of money, that creates a financial incentive to own the company, and increases the risk of conflict as the "value" of the company goes up and down.
+> **Why don't we try to build financial value?** If Organa has a big pile of money, that creates a financial incentive to own the company, and increases the risk of conflict as the "value" of the company goes up and down.
 If we keep the company lean, with only a small liquidity buffer, then we don't need to argue about who owns what.

 See [Economic model](economic-model.html) and [Ownership model](ownership-model.html) for more detail on how money flows through the system.